Rubo3/subbot/README.md

 I think an example speaks for itself: if you have a video named `example.mkv`, a subtitle corresponding to it would be `example.ass`, which would use the default values provided above for all those properties.
 Another one would be `example [2]['Test'][default][eng].ass`, which would force the track to replace the current third track, would be named `Test`, would be marked as `default` and its language would be set to `eng`.
 As a safety measure, a track will be replaced by a new one only if both are subtitle tracks, otherwise the latter will be appended.

-This software works in parallel, it makes use of all the CPU cores and tries to balance the work load equally between all of them.

 ## One more thing

 I've provided another script, `subbotf.py`, which is an extension to `subbot` that aims to simplify the job even more, especially when you do it often and you have many projects to manage.
 It depends on [PyYAML](https://pypi.org/project/PyYAML/) and needs a `projects.yaml` file (hence the "f" in "subbotf"), placed within the same directory of the script and structured like this (note the following are all the options available):